flexi-servers/fusionauth-rust-client/docs/DefaultApi.md

 ## create_token

-> crate::models::AccessToken create_token()
+> models::AccessToken create_token()

-Exchange a Refresh Token for an Access Token.
+Exchanges an OAuth authorization code and code_verifier for an access token.
+Makes a request to the Token endpoint to exchange the authorization code returned from the Authorize endpoint and a code_verifier for an access token.
+OR Make a Client Credentials grant request to obtain an access token.
+OR Exchange a Refresh Token for an Access Token.
 If you will be using the Refresh Token Grant, you will make a request to the Token endpoint to exchange the user’s refresh token for an access token.
 OR Exchange User Credentials for a Token.
 If you will be using the Resource Owner Password Credential Grant, you will make a request to the Token endpoint to exchange the user’s email and password for an access token.
-OR Exchanges an OAuth authorization code and code_verifier for an access token.
-Makes a request to the Token endpoint to exchange the authorization code returned from the Authorize endpoint and a code_verifier for an access token.
 OR Exchanges an OAuth authorization code for an access token.
 Makes a request to the Token endpoint to exchange the authorization code returned from the Authorize endpoint for an access token.
-OR Make a Client Credentials grant request to obtain an access token.

 ### Parameters